 - Improve balance and motor coordination with walking or swimming.
 These activities can help patients feel better and can help a Parkinson’s patient maintain balance, strength and flexibility.
 It can also help in minimizing feelings of depression, and can actively help slow progression of the disease.

 - Stretch to improve stiffness in joints.
 Changes in posture and rounding of the shoulders are characteristics of Parkinson’s patients.
 Gentle yoga poses and exercises, as well as routine stretching can decrease tension and stiffness, improve movement and offset changes in posture, providing additional comfort for the senior.

 - Increase stamina and endurance with breathing exercises.
 Parkinson’s patients tire more easily when posture and loss of chest muscle affects breathing.
 Breathing exercises strengthen the diaphragm, improving oxygen flow.

 If you are unable to help an aging parent or loved one carry out a healthy diet and exercise plan, contact Home Care Assistance at (480) 699-4899.
-As a leading provider of home care in Mesa, AZ, we can help create and tailor a plan specific to the changing needs of Parkinson’s patients.
+As a leading provider of home care, Mesa, AZ Home Care Assistance can help create and tailor a plan specific to the changing needs of Parkinson’s patients.
 With the support of our highly trained and compassionate caregivers, seniors with Parkinson’s are able to enjoy a higher quality of life, from the comfort of home.